Lumencraft

 Lumencraft Inc. is a flashlight manufacturer producing LED flashlights.
 Lumencraft lights are Swiss designed and US built and target the luxury/high end market of the flashlight industry, with prices as high as $370 for a single flashlight.

+History

 The company was founded by an American aerospace engineer and a Swiss designer in 2006 and is incorporated in the state of California.
 Lumencraft lights are typically pre-ordered with individual serial numbers assigned to each light.
 Popular Mechanics has referred to Lumencraft as the Rolex of Flashlights.